 Due to the low pH level of around 3 in apple cider vinegar, it can be used to help close the hair cuticle by lowering the pH in our hair.
 Healthy hair is slightly more acidic, with a pH of around 4.5 to 5.5.

-According to this article, the alkaline pH may increase the negative electrical charge of the hair fiber surface.
-It’s a reality and not a myth that lower shampoo pH may cause less frizzing for generating less negative static electricity on the fiber surface.
+According to this article, the alkaline pH may increase the negative electrical charge of the hair fibre surface.
+It’s a reality and not a myth that lower shampoo pH may cause less frizzing for generating less negative static electricity on the fibre surface.

 Apple Cider Vinegar Hair Benefits: